Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: it fuses on-chain safety and market momentum into a single recommendation.
-It specifies the output categories (GO, CAUTION, etc.) and answers a concrete question ('is this token safe to touch AND moving?').
-This differentiates it from siblings that likely focus on individual aspects.
+The description clearly states the tool fuses on-chain safety and momentum into a single recommendation, listing possible outputs (GO, CAUTION, etc.) and specifying it's for Base tokens.
+It answers 'is this token safe to touch AND moving?', providing a distinct purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.